Shellshocked: Living With PTSD in a World Full of Trauma

 First, I think we need to understand how a harmful experience can cause someone to lose themselves and their sense of purpose in the strong rip-tide of a traumatic personal experience.
 In the immediate aftermath of a powerfully negative life experience it is important to do one's best to avoid the occurrence of two particularly harmful tendencies.
 The first of these is self-isolation, and the second is self-neglect.
 If a person can avoid these tendencies in the immediate aftermath of a traumatic event they are much more likely to successfully avoid more harmful patterns of behavior in the longer term.

-After a difficult experience, many people may fall into a habit of self-isolation.
+After a traumatic experience, many people may fall into a habit of self-isolation.
 This behavior pattern may be the result of a sense that formerly supportive people may not be able to understand the feelings related to the new experience with which the person is trying to come to terms.
 A traumatized person may feel that people who used to be able to relate to and understand them may no longer be able to do so as a result of their new experience.
 The person may therefore fear being rejected or misinterpreted by important people in their lives.
 The affected person may themselves feel that they don't understand the feelings or psychological after effects they're experiencing in the wake of an event, and may be unable to imagine the possibility of others understanding those thoughts or feelings.

 In addition, a person may feel guilty about the ways they handled themselves during or immediately after the experience and may fear being judged by those they care about if they admit to reacting in certain ways.
 Since the difficult experiences are fresh in the survivor's mind and are likely taking up a good deal of the person's conscious attention, the survivor may have a fear of initiating or participating in a discussion about the things most on their mind while simultaneously feeling uninterested in or unable to engage in discussions on other topics.

-The other difficulty in the immediate aftermath of a difficult experience is self-neglect.
+Another difficulty in the immediate aftermath of a difficult experience is self-neglect.
 Self-neglect may result from a diminished sense of self importance.
 A person who has gone through a traumatic event in recent memory may spend a lot of time thinking about the event and may forget to think about tasks associated with daily living.
 Or when the person does think about those tasks, focusing attention on those tasks may seem prohibitively self-indulgent.
 Or the subject may feel a sense of not having enough time to do all the things they want to do, and may begin to think of tasks associated with personal upkeep as wastes of what precious time they do have.

 In the end the recently traumatized person may fail to accomplish many of the tasks which make up their basic routine and may also fail to accomplish anything else they wanted to accomplish, instead spending a majority of their time in deep and unproductive thought, or in worse cases engaging in actively self-destructive activities.